The Internet Suspend/Resume® (ISR) project

 or...

-deb-src http://isr.cmu.edu/ubuntu intrepid/
+deb-src http://isr.cmu.edu/ubuntu lucid/

 2. Import the OpenISR public key into your APT keyring: